easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

 .. note:: EasyBuild will only pick up the files which end with .eb ; anything else will be ignored.

-.. tip:: Calling EasyBuild is designed as an `idempotent` operation; if one of the proposed builds is available as a module, it will simply be skipped, if not a build is attempted.
-You can rerun your eb command until all builds are finished, esp. in case a mishap breaks the build effort at any time (full disk, OS shutdown, or even user processes kill).
+.. tip:: Calling EasyBuild is designed as an `idempotent` operation; if one of the proposed builds is available as a module, it will simply be skipped, while if not the build is attempted.
+You can rerun your eb command until all builds are accomplished, esp. in case a mishap breaks the build effort, for whatever reason (fi. full disk, OS shutdown, or even a user process kill).

 Commonly used command line options